latex3/latex2e/required/babel/README.md

 The latest stable version is available on <https://ctan.org/pkg/babel>.

-Version 3.9a fixed lots of bugs and added some new features, intended mainly to make it compatible somehow with Unicode engines.
-Some bugs have not been fixed to avoid backward incompatibilities, but they have been documented.
-Most of the new features (like package options) were intended to overcome issues in previous releases without changing significantly the behaviour of Babel.

-Current development is focused on Unicode engines (XeTeX and LuaTeX).
-New features related to font selection, bidi writing and the like will be added incrementally.
-Versions numbers drop the letter and now 3.10, 3.11, etc., will be used instead.
-So, 3.9t is the last in the former series.

-Included is a set of ini files for about 200 languages.

 Languages are not part of the Babel core any more; in particular, it shall be no longer necessary to synchronize Babel core releases with releases of Babel language files.
 See CONTRIB for further details about contributing a language.
 You may also create an ini file or improve the existing ones -- it's a trivial task (no programming skills required at all), but don't hesitate to ask for help.

+Included is a set of ini files for about 200 languages.

 The best way to install and/or update it is with the help of package managers.